john-cd/rust_howto/bk/src/index.md

 ## Additional Examples

-The [`xmpl`][rust-howto~xmpl~github] folder in the book's GitHub repo contains additional examples that can't be embedded into the book, due to their length.
+The [`xmpl`][rust-howto~xmpl~github]↗ folder in the book's GitHub repo contains additional examples that can't be embedded into the book, due to their length.

 ## A Note about Crate Representation